cytoscape/cytoscape-manual/docs/Chapter_6_Creating_Networks.md

 Network files can be specified in any of the formats described in the **[Supported Network Formats](http://cytoscape-working-copy.readthedocs.org/en/latest/Chapter_8_Supported_Network_File_Formats.html#supported-network-file-formats)** section.
-Networks are imported into Cytoscape through the **File ?
+Networks are imported into Cytoscape through the **File |
-Import ?
-Network menu**.
+Import | Network menu**.
 The network file can either be located directly on the local computer, or found on a remote computer (in which case it will be referenced with a URL).

 <a id="load_networks_from_local_computer"> </a>
 ### Load Networks from Local Computer

-In order to load a network from a local file you can select **File \rhd Import ?
-Network ?
-File...** or click on
+In order to load a network from a local file you can select **File |
+Import | Network | File...** or click on
 ![Cy3\_icon\_net\_file\_import.png](_static/images/Creating_Networks/Cy3_icon_net_file_import.png)
 on the tool bar.
 Choose the correct file in the file chooser dialog and press Open.
 Some sample network files of different types have been